nhs-t10/autoauto-documentation/md/built-ins.md

 #### Math.sin(x)

 Returns the sine of x.
+X is measured in radians.

 #### Math.sinh(x)

 Returns the hyperbolic sine of x.
+X is measured in radians.

 #### Math.sqrt(x)